Romania's varried relief and climate create ideal conditions for active vacations.

 Nearest city: Bucharest (28 miles S)

-Nearest airports: Bucharest (18 miles south)
+Nearest airport: Bucharest (18 miles south)

 Number of holes: 18